 Once it had established contact with the defenders of Meiktila, the Indian 7th Division resumed the attack on Myingyan, which was captured on 22 March after five days of fighting.
 As soon as the town had been taken, its river port and the railway line linking Myingyan and Meiktila were repaired and brought back into service for supply vessels to use the Chindwin river.

 By a time late in January, the Indian 19th Division had cleared the western bank of the Irrawaddy river against the indifferent defence of the 15th Division, which was at a low strength and spread thinly on the ground.
-Rees launched an attack to the south from the Indian 19th Division’s bridgeheads in mid-February, and by 7 March the Indian division’s leading units could see Mandalay Hill, crowned by its many pagodas and temples.
+Rees launched an attack to the south from the Indian 19th Division’s bridgeheads in the middle of February, and by 7 March the Indian division’s leading units could see Mandalay Hill, crowned by its many pagodas and temples.

 Lieutenant General Kiyoe Yamamoto, commanding the 15th Division since 20 February, felt that the defence of the city would be a waste of invaluable Japanese resources, but received categorical orders to defend Mandalay to the death.
 At Burma Area Army headquarters.
 Kimura was concerned about the loss of Japanese military prestige should the city be abandoned.
 Moreover, there were still large supply dumps in the area to the south of the city, and these could not be moved.